 Types of Eating Disorders

-According to the National Institute of Mental Health, eating disorders include anorexia nervosa, bulimia and binge eating.
+Eating disorders include anorexia nervosa, bulimia and binge eating.
 All three of these disorders will have negative effects on the mouth.
 People who have anorexia have a fear of gaining weight or being fat, even when they are severely underweight.
 They will limit their intake of food, excessively exercise and, after eating, may feel compelled to cause themselves to vomit, use laxatives, enemas or diuretics to rid their body of excess weight.

 Bulimia is described as excessive overeating several times a week or, in the most severe cases, several times a day.
 This uncontrollable urge will cause unhealthy eating of sweet and fatty foods and is also followed by purging that includes self-induced vomiting and diuretic, laxative and enema use.
 Studies have shown that 89 percent of bulimics show signs of mouth and teeth damage.

 Binge eaters have previously been classified as food addicts.
 They will overeat over short periods of time and cannot control these urges; they are different from bulimics in that they typically do not use purging techniques to rid their bodies of the excess weight they incur.
 Instead, they will feel extreme guilt and remorse that causes them to continue the behavior.
 Binge eating has been identified as equally prevalent in women and men.